Dates and booking

 Our guarantees to you

-As well as our scheduled courses, AutoCAD 3D training is also available on-request, i.e. one-to-one training or a ‘closed’ course for your group, hosted at one of our centres, or your venue.
+AutoCAD 3D training is also available on-request, i.e. one-to-one training or a ‘closed course’ for your group, hosted at one of our centres, your venue or online.

 Cancellations and transfers

-If a booking on a scheduled AutoCAD 3D course is cancelled giving less than 10 working days’ notice, a cancellation fee is payable.
-View cancellation terms.
+If you cancel a booking on a scheduled AutoCAD 3D course giving less than 10 working days’ notice, or request a transfer to a later course, a cancellation/transfer fee is payable.
+The fee charged depends on the notice period given.
+For details, see cancellation terms.

 Terms and conditions